alimdneaz/R_Programming_B2A_STAT_2122/README.md

 # 📊 Programming with R — STAT-2122

-Welcome to the official repository for **STAT-2122: Programming with R**, offered by the Department of Statistics, Islamic University.
+Welcome to the official repository for **STAT-2122(Session): Programming with R**, offered by the Department of Statistics, Islamic University, Kushita - 7003, Bangladesh.
 This course introduces fundamental concepts of programming using the R language, focusing on data analysis, visualization, and statistical computing.

 ---